cheqd/node-docs/docs/setup-and-configure/configure-cheqd-node.md

 # EnableDefaultSuggestedFee defines if the server should suggest fee by default.
 # If 'construction/medata' is called without gas limit and gas price,
 # suggested fee based on gas-to-suggest and denom-to-suggest will be given.
-enable-fee-suggestion = false
+enable-fee-suggestion = true

 # GasToSuggest defines gas limit when calculating the fee
-gas-to-suggest = 200000
+gas-to-suggest = 360000

 # DenomToSuggest defines the defult denom for fee suggestion.
 minimum-gas-prices = "50ncheq"
-denom-to-suggest = "uatom"
+denom-to-suggest = "ncheq"

 ###############################################################################
 ###                           gRPC Configuration                            ###